 - Many of them must choose between basic living expenses, buying food or their needed medications.

 - NC MedAssist eliminates that choice by providing free medicines to North Carolinians in need.

 Current Need: NC MedAssist’s costs are rising dramatically as more name-brand medications are being removed from our formulary.
 Seventy percent of all prescriptions dispensed by NC MedAssist are generics, which we have to purchase, totaling over a half million dollars in expenses.
 In October 2016, Astra Zeneca removed Crestor (a vital statin) from their donation program nationwide.
 We have over 5,900 patients receiving Crestor.
 To keep these patients on a therapeutic equivalent generic will add $68,000 in cost to our budget.

-As costs of prescription medicine continues to rise and the numbers of uninsured reach all time highs, providing a no-cost source for lifesaving medication becomes vital.
+As costs of prescription medicine continue to rise and the numbers of uninsured reach all-time highs, providing a no-cost source of lifesaving medication becomes vital.
 NC MedAssist exists to provide free medications to the uninsured by qualifying patients for patient assistance programs offered by pharmaceutical companies.